schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 #### Remark
 * `iasl` bug

-At the time of writing, the Makefile for `iasl` treats warning message as fatal, causing the compilation to fail due to line 660 of `source/components/events/evgpe.c`, a usage of uninitialized variable `Status`. just initialize `Status` to 0 at line 635 and `make` it.
+At the time of writing (before `acpica commit 8e2118`), the Makefile for `iasl` treats warning messages as fatal, causing the compilation to fail due to line 660 of `source/components/events/evgpe.c` with usage of an uninitialized variable `Status`.
+Just initialize `Status` to 0 at line 635 and `make` it.